Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 8.20.
 Write a program that read two numbers(n,r) and display nCr(Combination)

 8.21.
-Write a program that read any integer and display its digital root (using loop) 8.22.
+Write a program that read any integer and display its digital root (using loop)
+Hint:
+	If the number is 12345, then digital root will be 6 (Add all the digits of the number until summed value is in single digit)

+8.22.
 Write a program that read any integer and test that is prime or not

 8.23.
 Write a program that prints all prime numbers from 1 to n